Before Applying, You Should Know…

--Projects initiated by students (where the lead organizer is a student)
+-Projects initiated by students (where the lead applicant is a student)

 -Projects seeking to get support retroactively or seeking reimbursement

-*Please note: Artist-led projects can partner with otherwise excluded businesses, schools, and institutions, but the project must be distinct and separate from that organization’s regular programming.
-If you have questions about your eligibility, please contact the organizers in advance of applying.
+*Please note: Artist-led projects can partner with otherwise excluded incorporated businesses (see above), but the project must be distinct and separate from that organization’s regular programming.
+If you have questions about your eligibility, please contact the Platforms Fund team in advance of applying.